fdg20/Weather-and-Earthquake-App/README.md

 - **Rotate Globe**: Click and drag to rotate
 - **Zoom**: Scroll to zoom in/out
 - **Select Typhoon**: Click on a typhoon marker or name in the control panel
-- **View on Google Maps**: Click on a typhoon path (the colored line) or use the "🗺️ View Map" button in the control panel to see the typhoon path on Google Maps satellite view
+- **View on Map**: Click on a typhoon path (the colored line) or use the "🗺️ View Map" button in the control panel to see the typhoon path on an interactive map
 - **Select Earthquake**: Click on an earthquake marker or entry in the control panel
 - **Toggle Layers**: Use checkboxes in the control panel to show/hide typhoons or earthquakes